[Latest update: 11/01/2022]

 • Restaurants and cafes are open from 6 a.m. until 12 p.m.

 • The obligation for all shops, stores and shopping centers to limit the number of customers who can stay in their premises at the same time

 • To clearly display at the entrance a notice of the largest possible number of customers

 • Bakeries and shops selling bread and bakery products can be open until 12 p.m.

 • Limited number of persons allowed

 • The number of people allowed at public gatherings indoors is 25 without Covid-certificates and 100 with Covid-certificates

-• The number of people allowed at private ceremonies and gatherings of all kinds (including wedding ceremonies) is 15
+• The number of people allowed at private ceremonies and gatherings of all kinds is 20, with Covid-certificates is limited to 50

 Other mandatory precautions